Fort Sask Transit

 Fort Sask Transit (FST) is a public transit service in the city of Fort Saskatchewan, Alberta.
-It operates two routes within the city, and a third route is contracted to Edmonton Transit Service (ETS) to connect with its service network.
+It operates two routes within the city, and a third route is contracted to Strathcona County Transit to connect with its service network.

 History

 Prior to the introduction of a local transit service, the Edmonton Transit Service (ETS) operated a commuter route between Fort Saskatchewan and Edmonton's Clareview Transit Centre.
 The commuter route 198 (known as 580 since 2022), was launched in 2004.
 Mid-day service was cancelled in 2005 due to low demand, and this route was only operated during peak hours.
 Fort Sask Transit (FST) was launched as a pilot program on April 26, 2014.
 It consisted of two routes, which provided coverage to most of the city's residential and commercial areas.
 Operation of the buses was contracted to local company Fort Taxi and Buslines.
 The buses were free to ride for their first five days of operation; fares were introduced on May 1, 2014.

 The pilot program was deemed a success, and a full transit service was formally introduced in September 2016.
 The city purchased three new buses, and the contract to operate these city-owned transit buses was given to PWTransit Canada.
 Ridership has increased significantly since FST's full launch; FST reported that more than 7,300 trips were taken on its local routes in October 2018, which represented a 69% increase from the same time-frame in 2017.
 Students, new residents, and people with limited mobility represented some of the demographics that saw increased usage.

 The U-Pass system, which allows students to pay a flat fee in their tuition for access to regional transit services, was expanded to Fort Saskatchewan in September 2017.
 In May 2018, Fort Saskatchewan opened a new $3.4 million park-and-ride facility near the Dow Centennial Centre (DCC).
 The facility has 300 parking stalls and a capacity of 50 people, as well as a heated shelter and bicycle parking.
 Solar panels and recycled asphalt were incorporated to make the structure more environmentally friendly.